 There’s no shortage of books about improved efficiency and innovation in business.
-Most of them are forgettable, but here are 12 business books to read that will change the way you think about strategy, management, products and must importantly customers.
+Most of them are forgettable, but here are 12 business books to read that will change the way you think about strategy, management, products and most importantly your customers.

 Ray Dalio – Principles